University of Colorado Colorado Springs Scholarships (2025–2026)

 ✅ Automatic Merit Scholarships

-*Estimated GPA/test score ranges based on past award patterns.
-Actual cutoffs may shift year to year depending on the applicant pool and funding.
+*Estimated GPA/test score ranges based on latest award patterns.
+Auto-merit cutoff may shift year to year depending on applicant pool and funding.
+Final deadline for all new students is June 1, but priority for maximum consideration is Feb 1.

 Do I need to apply separately for these scholarships?

-No. Both the Chancellor’s and Peak Awards are automatic when you apply and are admitted.
-There’s no extra application.
+No. Both the Chancellor’s and Peak Awards are automatic upon admission—no extra application needed if you qualify.

 🏆 Competitive Scholarships (University-Level)